Yaxit/yaxit.github.io/content/cv.md

 \
 {{< cv-entry-3 "**Team PoliTOcean**" "*Member*" "**2018-2019**" >}}\
-I’ve been member of a student team at Polytechnic of Turin in the Electronic area.
+I have been member of a student team at Polytechnic of Turin in the Electronic area.
 Together with my team we designed a rover to be presented at the MATE International ROV Competition in the US.
 {{< /cv-entry-3 >}}